 - BOOM!…on your dinner table in a flash.

-Can I substitute white rice in this recipe?
+Can I substitute white rice for brown rice?

-You’re on the right track because this dish is even better the second or third day, warm or cold.
 To reheat, you can microwave it or pan sauté it again until warmed through.
-Or, eat it cold.
-Your choice.

 Ingredients you will need for Chicken Teriyaki Fried Brown Rice: